 The beta will feature the following:

-- Maps: At least three, including Pointe Du Hoc, Ardennes, Gibraltar
+- Maps: At least three, including Pointe Du Hoc, Ardennes, Gibraltar and the recently added Aachen

-- Modes: War, Team Deathmatch, Domination, Hardpoint
+- Modes: New War mode, plus Team Deathmatch, Domination, Hardpoint

 - Divisions: Infantory, Expeditionary, Airborne, Armored, Mounted